Mirza Aslam Beg: Early life in India and education

-Mirza Aslam Baig was born in the small village, Muslimpatti, in Azamgarh district, Uttar Pradesh in British India, to the Urdu-speaking Muhajir family that was well known for its Mughal nobility, on 2 August 1931.
+Mirza Aslam Beg was born in the small village, Muslimpatti, in Azamgarh district, Uttar Pradesh in British India, to the Urdu speaking Muhajir family that was well known for its Mughal nobility, on 15 February 1928.

-His father, Mirza Murtaza Baig, was an advocate and practicing lawyer who had held a well known prestige and respected name in the law circles of the Allahabad High Court.
-The Baig's family had traced a long ancestral roots of the Mughal Royal family who once were emperors of India from the early 15th century to the early 18th century.
+His father, Mirza Murtaza Beg, was an advocate and practicing lawyer who had held a well known prestige and respected name in the law circles of the Allahabad High Court.
+The Baig's family had traced a long ancestral roots of the Mughal royal family who once were emperors of India from the early 15th century to the early 18th century.

-He was educated at the Azamgarh where he graduated from a local high school and enrolled at the Shibli National College for his undergraduate studies, in 1945.
+He was educated at the Azamgarh where he graduated from a local high school and enrolled at the Shibli National College, Azamgarh for his undergraduate studies, in 1945.
 Subsequently, he earned Bachelor of Arts (BA) degree in Liberal Arts from Shibli National College in 1949.

 During his college years, Mirza played collegiate field hockey and was vital member of his hockey team which consisted mainly Muslims.
 According to his memories, Beg sought revenge on a Hindu politician belonging to Congress Party after the politician had beaten up a member of his hockey team.
 Egged on by a mob of students, Beg used his hockey stick to beat up the politician at a public meeting.
 This incident came after his graduation from college in 1949, and Beg's family decided to move to Pakistan in 1949 after the Indian partition in 1947.